Skip to main content

 picture of author, Hometap TeamBy Hometap Team on September 25, 2019

+There are many reasons you may be looking to find an accurate appraisal estimate for your home.
 If you’re refinancing your home, or looking at home equity loans, home equity lines of credit (HELOC), or home equity investments, your lender will likely require a home appraisal.
-But there are other reasons you’d want an appraisal, too, such as wanting to know a fair asking price when selling, or proving you have enough equity in your home to eliminate private mortgage insurance.
+Knowing your home value is an important part of homeownership for other reasons , too, such as determining a fair asking price when selling, or deciding if you need to make certain repairs or upgrades.
+Understanding the appraisal value of your home can also help you better understand your property taxes, or prove you have enough equity in your home to eliminate private mortgage insurance.
 But can you find your home value on your own?

-In fact, a recent experiment from BiggerPockets illustrates just how unreliable Zillow’s “Zestimates” can be compared to actual house appraisals:
+In fact, a recent experiment from BiggerPockets illustrates just how unreliable Zillow’s “Zestimates” can be compared to physical property appraisals:

 As you can see, the margin for error can be as high as 30%!

-While you can compare multiple sites to get a better sense of an average, or use a lender-grade AVM, you can also crunch the numbers yourself to determine the appraisal value of your home.
-Follow these three steps to decide whether to order a professional appraisal now or wait until the timing is right.
+While you can compare multiple sites to get a better sense of an average, or use a lender-grade AVM, you can also crunch the numbers yourself to calculate your house’s appraisal value.
+Follow these three steps to find your estimated appraisal value.

 How to Find Your Home Value in 3 Steps